Jezternz/json-db/README.md

 ---

 The API includes only 3 operations (.get(), .set(), .del()), designed for basic addition, removal, retrieval and filtering with pagination.

 A helper method is also provided (.expressRouting()) that can be used as express middleware, this enables a simple rest api service with get, post, put and delete operations corresponding to the methods previously mentioned.
+Items are accessed at a configured endpoint eg 'api/[tableName]/' or 'api/[tableName]/[uniqueId]/'.
+Items in the db can be accessed in batch by using the body of a post or put.

 All operations work synchronously on the database in memory, and asynchonously save changes to a json file.